wasdi-cloud/COPLAC-Hydromet-Hazards/detailed_description/flood_depth.rst

-Flood Depth Estimation Details
+Flood Depth Mapping Details
 =========================================

-The Flood Depth Estimation (FDE) tool enables users to create comprehensive flood depth maps for designated areas and timeframes.
+The Flood Depth Mapping (FlDM) tool enables users to create comprehensive flood depth maps for designated areas and timeframes.
 The system autonomously extracts water depth in urban and rural regions.
 It accomplishes this by utilizing a floodwater map and either a Digital Elevation Model or an alternative HAND, according on which is superior in terms of quality.
-In terms of geophysical products, the FDE service generates on demand flood water depth maps in decimetres.
+In terms of geophysical products, the FlDM service generates on demand flood water depth maps in decimetres.

 The algorithm for estimating water depth across a floodplain is based on the method proposed by Matgen et al. (2016) [1]_.